tobocop2/muxchat/README.md

 muxbee wouldn't exist without the incredible [mautrix bridge ecosystem](https://github.com/mautrix) by [Tulir Asokan](https://github.com/tulir).
 Massive thanks for making many amazing Matrix bridges available to everyone.

-## License
+## Plans

-MIT
+Some bridges have quirks that need to be addressed but I have been able to send and receive messages reliably since the first version has been released.
+See issues for the behavior I have observed.

+Next, I'd like to add more useful bridges.

+Lastly, a streamlined self hosted solution is being prioritized but it's not ready yet.
+Some preliminary self hosting configs/code exist but these are not trustworthy and I do not recommend running this anywhere but your local machine for the time being.

+Ideally, I imagine a docker image and a docker-compose.yml file will be supplied with placeholders for the enabled bridges.
+At this moment everything is self contained to the executable, but I will be likely removing that functionality as I want this tool to have a single responsibility and that is to  streamline the orchestration and configuration of synapse with bridges.

 # Note about the code

 Saving the best for last

-> This repo unapologetically has used AI, but it works, and I vigilantly guided it and established the architecture.
+> AI has unapologetically been used in synergy with some home rolling, but it works, and I vigilantly guided it and established the architecture.
 I carefully reviewed every piece.
-Telegram support is pretty hacky in that you need to initialize the bridge with API credentials.
+Telegram support is ugly right now due to requiring API credentials.
 I enabled that support but it's just a hacky strategy that I'll hopefully revise sometime soon.
 I've wanted something of this nature for myself for a while and I figured now was the time.
 I am too lazy to configure synapse the old fashion way and just would wind up scripting something in a hacky way that works for a while.
 One day I'll have all these chats routed through IRC so I can revert back to using IRC but until then, I'm pretty happy with this solution

+## License

+MIT